vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 u: (* _’~myjunk * ) xxx
 ```
 In this case, the result is not allowed to match a partial word, and fails to match.
-However, given “ My brothers are rare.” and these:
+However, given " My brothers are rare." and these:
 ```
 concept: ~myfamily (brother)
 u: (* _’~ myfamily * ) xxx